The Mixed-Up Encyclopedic Literature Dictionary (Excerpt)

 irony 【ˈaɪ.rə.ni】- Long ago in England lived a poet named George Gordon Iyron.
 This poet was ignorant, and so he made use of various words incorrectly.
 And ignorant readers, not realizing this was a mistake, praised it as splendid mockery or as sarcasm.
 This is whence the word ‘irony’ came to be.
 In modern times, as well, when something is full of splendid mockery or sarcasm, it is largely by mistake due to the author’s ignorance.

-Lady Chatterley’s Lover – Like the Japanese translator of this novel, Ito Sei, I want to fight against the forces of the old order, but the most I can do is smoke weed.
+Lady Chatterley’s Lover – Like the Japanese translator of this novel, Ito Sei, I want to fight against the forces of the old order, but the best I can do is smoke weed.

 Miyazawa, Kenji – Not defeated by reviewers